eppofahmi/belajaR/README.md

 # belajaR
-belajaR is a place for me learning R, trying something and make notes
+belajaR is a place for me to learn, try, and makes some notes about R